 Illustration by Emma Jayne, courtesy of the Bright Agency.

-Australians may share their language with their Northern Hemisphere friends, but when it comes to everyday speech, we couldn’t be more different.
-We Aussies use a lexicon of countless unique slang phrases and terms in order to describe our everyday life down under.
+Australians may share a language with their Northern Hemisphere friends, but when it comes to everyday speech, they couldn’t be more different.
+Aussies use a lexicon of countless unique slang phrases and terms in order to describe everyday life Down Under.

-A clued-in foreigner might know that G’day is a type of greeting, but what about our lesser-known (and much loved) phrases like hooroo?
-With the help of this miniature pocketbook, you can learn these essential 15 Aussie phrases (and their hilarious translations) and you’ll be true blue in no time!
+A clued-in foreigner might know that G’day is a type of greeting, but what about lesser-known (and much-loved) phrases like hooroo?
+With the help of this miniature pocketbook, you can learn some essential Aussie phrases (plus their hilarious translations) and be true blue in no time!

 1. Choc a bloc

-Definition: This phrase is used to describe an area or thing that is really full.
+Definition: This Aussie phrase is used to describe an area or thing that is really full.

 Example: “Mate, that parking lot is choc a bloc!”